gospodinovdenis/bioprocess-digital-twin/README.md

 ---

-# Phase 9 — Parameter Estimation
+# 2 — Parameter Estimation

 The mechanistic model contains biological parameters that are not directly observed.